Our2020View/Our2020View.github.io/batteryheater.md

 <img src="/assets/4batteryheatweb.jpg"/>

 The pad controller sits on top of the finished bed of insulation:  The plan is to remove the "auto off timer" at some point, and also install a handy 120V receptacle on the cabinet wall next to the step well.
-In order to get the pad cable out of the battery box, the removable step is unlateched and the step is slid back about a half of an inch to allow the chord to poke out.
+In order to get the pad cable out of the battery box, the removable step is unlatched and the step is slid back about a half of an inch to allow the chord to poke out.
 The step is plenty secure during these infrequent times when the battery heat is required.

 <img src="/assets/3batteryheatweb.jpg"/>